 Debra Wood, RN

-Many different medicines are available to lower your blood pressure.
-Your doctor will discuss the options with you and help you select a medicine plan to meet your needs.
+Many different medications are available to lower your blood pressure.
+Your doctor will discuss the options with you and help you select a medication plan to meet your needs.
 Many times more than one drug is needed to control blood pressure.

-Blood pressure medicines must be taken daily.
-Do not stop taking your medicine on your own.
+Blood pressure medications must be taken daily.
+Do not stop taking your medication on your own.
 If you develop side effects, notify your doctor.

-She may be able to adjust the treatment such as by changing the dose or choosing another drug to help minimize side effects while controlling your blood pressure.
+You may be able to get the dose adjusted or have another drug prescribed to help minimize side effects while controlling your blood pressure.

 can be controlled, not cured.
-Taking your medicines as ordered is vital to controlling this condition and reducing the risk of complications.
-It may be necessary to take the medicines indefinitely.
+Taking your medications as ordered is vital to controlling this condition and reducing the risk of complications.
+It may be necessary to take the medications indefinitely.

-Be sure to discuss these issues with your doctor.
+Be sure to discuss any questions or problems with your doctor.

 Angiotensin II antagonists